jasonbrickner/DoubleChEC/README.md

            outdir = "test_folder"
            )
 ```
-to test whether a GO term plot is produced.
+to check if a GO term plot is generated.

-8. Lastly, load the `bedtomeme()` wrapper function with:
+7. Lastly, load the `bedtomeme()` wrapper function with:
 ```
 source("run meme.R")
 ```